Relative, local and global dimension in complex networks: Results

 We now take a deeper look at \emph{Aquifex} Adenylate Kinase (ADK), a dynamical protein with three subdomains: the lid, AMP and core domains.
 We find that the closed conformation displays a higher local dimension due to the presence of stabilising interactions, not present in the open conformation, creating a more compact structure (Figure~\ref{fig:figure_rmsf}d).
-The AMP and lid domains are known to open and close around substrate, agreeably we find both have a lower local dimension relative to the core domain (Figure~\ref{fig:figure_rmsf}e).
-Furthermore, we find the AMP domain to have a lower average local dimension than the lid domain in both conformations, a result that we validated using experimental fluorescence correlation spectroscopy that shows the AMP domain to open and close at a faster rate ($16.2 \mu s$) than the lid domain ($46.6 \mu s$)~\cite{peach2017exploring,peach2019unsupervised}.
+The AMP and lid domains are known to open and close around substrate.
+We find that both have a lower local dimension relative to the core domain (Figure~\ref{fig:figure_rmsf}e) and that the AMP domain to have a lower average local dimension than the lid domain in both conformations.
+The latter we validated using experimental fluorescence correlation spectroscopy that shows that the AMP domain to open and close at a faster rate ($16.2 \mu s$) than the lid domain ($46.6 \mu s$)~\cite{peach2017exploring,peach2019unsupervised}.